 Alternatively, you can ask for Google Assistant to play a specific sound.
 These include crackling fires, roaring rivers, the distant wildlife of a forest, or weather like rain and thunderstorms.

-All of Google's ambient sounds can be played by the Google Home, Home Mini and Home Max, or via the Google Assistant on your smartphone.
+All of Google's ambient sounds can be played by all Google and Nest smart speakers and displays.
+This includes the Google Home, Home Mini and Home Max, plus the Nest Mini, Google Home Hub, and Nest Hub Max.
+Alternatively, you can ask the Google Assistant on your smartphone, then have the sound play through the phone's speaker, earphones, or through a Bluetooth-connected speaker.

 The full list of ambient sounds, published by Google itself, is as follows: